ivankocienski/PlaceCal-Handbook/admins.md

 Since all the events for each centre were held on the same premises, we didn't necessarily have to use the Location field in Outlook.
 All we had to do was set the location in PlaceCal at the same time as we imported the events.

-In the end, we decided to use the Outlook Location field to store each event's room number because these were large buildings.
-Every event can now have a location and room number with a minimum of effort on the part of the Admins.
+In the end, we decided to use the Outlook Location field to store each event's room number, because these were large buildings.
+Every event can now display an accurate location and room number with minimum effort from the Admins.

+## The outcome

 The Big Life Centres now have one combined events listing for every event in both centres, and they also maintain separate directories for each venue.

+It's much easier for the Admins to list their events and, by ensuring a wide coverage, they are attracting more members of the community to their centres than ever.

 ### Example 2: Hulme Community Garden Centre